dunglas/symfony-docker/docs/existing-project.md

     git archive --format=tar HEAD | tar -xC my-existing-project/

-If you downloaded the skeleton with zip you can just copy the extracted files:
+If you downloaded the skeleton as a zip you can just copy the extracted files:

     cp -Rp symfony-docker/. my-existing-project/